niklasHagner/calendar/README.md

 }
 ```

-# Notes 2024
+# static html version

-For static html sites, deploy the entire `public` folder - it contains a static variant: `index.html` with all of 2024, and `index.js` will highlight the current day
+deploy the entire `public` folder - it contains a static variant: `index.html` with all of 2024, and `index.js` will highlight the current day